jetaggart/stream-sms-draft/README.md

 ![](images/twilio-number.png)

 Scroll down to 'Messages', then add the `ngrok` url you copied + `/receive-sms` in the webhook address bar.
-You can also add an endpoint to receive any error notifications, just remember you will have to add the endpoint in your `backend` to handle them.
+You can also add an endpoint to receive any error notifications; just remember you will have to add the endpoint in your `backend` to handle them.

 ![](images/twilio-webhook.png)

 Twilio will now be hooking into your `backend` whenever your Twilio phone number receives a text.
-Keep in mind that anytime you restart `ngrok` you will have to add the new url in the Twilio console.
+Keep in mind that, unless you have a paid `ngrok` account, anytime you restart `ngrok` you will have to add the new url in the Twilio console.

+Now let's deal with that Twilio webhook...

 ### Create A New Channel

-The `/receive-sms` endpoint will be receiving all sms messages, so it needs to detect if the sender has already started a chat or not.
-Let's first look at how we create a new channel.
+Let's build the `/receive-sms` endpoint to create a new channel when it receives a SMS.
+(We'll add detection for an existing channel later).

 <!-- https://gist.github.com/isaidspaghetti/5d1c181eb7460c1c18ff365f698ec663 -->
 ```javascript